MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 > [!TIP]
 > You can also run the container selecting a run or debug configuration.
 The Docker extension tasks in *tasks.json* are called when you run or debug.
-What task is called depends on what launch configuration you have set.
-For the task "Docker: Python (MongoDB local)", specify "\<YOUR-IP-ADDRESS>".
-For the task "Docker: Python (MongoDB Azure)", specify "\<CONNECTION_STRING>".
+The task called depends on what launch configuration you select.
+For the task "Docker: Python (MongoDB local)", specify \<YOUR-IP-ADDRESS>.
+For the task "Docker: Python (MongoDB Azure)", specify \<CONNECTION_STRING>.

 ### [Docker CLI](#tab/docker-cli)